Board setup

 Promotion

 When a pawn reaches the farthest rank, it promotes into a queen, rook, bishop, or knight.
-Most players choose a queen because it is usually strongest.

 En passant